DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Do not overdo it.
 From now on it is going to be dangerous, so it would be better for you to stay behind."

-Reiren was representative of the foreign gods.
+Reiren was representative of the sidhes.
-If something serious was to happen to the elven shrine maiden, that could affect cease fire treaty between foreign gods and humans of Io.
+If something serious was to happen to the elven shrine maiden, that could affect cease fire treaty between sidhes and humans of Io.

 _If due humans' incompetence Reiren is going to risk losing her life._